 .

-controls what data is serialized.
+controls which data gets serialized.

-Creating an AssetRegistry
+, creating an AssetRegistry

 1 | [AssetRegistry] |